Safe Work Near a Right-Of-Way

 Remember, if anything you are doing may disturb the ground within 30 meters of the right-of-way, you must apply for written authorization from PNG.

-BC Energy Regulator’s Landowner Information Guide
+BC Energy Regulator’s Landowner Damage Prevention Flyer

 Damage Prevention is a Shared Responsibility